The EU Emissions Trading System (EU ETS)

-For commercial airlines, the system covers CO2 emissions from flights within and between countries participating in the EU ETS (except Croatia, until 2014).
-International flights to and from non-ETS countries are also covered, but the EU deferred the scheme's application to these for 2012 to allow time for agreement to be reached on a global framework for tackling aviation emissions.
+The EU ETS covers CO2 emissions from flights within and between countries participating in the EU ETS.
+International flights to and from non-ETS countries are also covered.

 The EU ETS has put a price on carbon and shown that it is possible to trade in greenhouse gas emissions.
 Emissions from installations in the scheme are falling as intended.